 How to Stop my Dog from Jumping on People

 Do you come home after being out for a while to find your dog jumping all over you?
 When you have guests come over is your dog the first one to greet them at the door with a welcoming display of annoying jumps?
-This is certainly one of the most common behavioral issues we train in our Miami Dog Training sessions.
+This is undoubtedly one of the most common behavioral issues we train in our Miami and Los Angeles Dog Training sessions.

 To address this behavior you must understand the fundamentals of what is going on.
 Dogs primarily do things because they enjoy the activity (self-reinforcing behavior) such as barking or jumping, it is innate or because it was learned.
 When someone is talking about a learned behavior what they are really saying is that the dog was reinforced (consciously or unconsciously) for doing a specific behavior and therefore your pup keeps on doing it.